yincheng1988/unused-image/README.md

 # unsed-image

-This shell script is used to check and clean unused image file in your project  directory，supoort Android and IOS.
+This shell script is used to check and clean unused image file in your project  directory，supoort IOS(Only check Images.xcassets).

 ## show unused image file